kmwirigii/Skiees--Motors/README.md

 Skiees Motors is a web-based car dealership  system that allows buyers to browse, search, and filter cars based on their preferences.
 It also fetches car data  and presents a well organized way.

 📌 Features:
 ✅ Fetch and Display Cars – It can be abble to clearly fetch and display data.
 ✅ Search Functionality –   Buyers can easily navigate throughit while searching for desired cars.
 ✅ Filter by Price or Category – It can  help buyers and users to filter car listings based on price range and vehicle type (SUV, Sedan, sport, hutchback).
 ✅ Favorites List – Users can save cars to their favorites for later viewing.
-✅ Responsive UI – The website is designed to work seamlessly on desktops, tablets, and mobile devices.
+✅ Responsive UI – The website is designed to work on desktops, tablets, and mobile devices.

 🛠️ Technologies Used:
-HTML – Structure of the web pages.
+1.HTML – Structure of the web pages.

-CSS – Styling and layout for an appealing UI.
+2.CSS – Styling and layout for an appealing UI.

-JavaScript – Handles dynamic functionality such as fetching and displaying data.
+3.JavaScript – Handles functions such as fetching and displaying data.

-JSON – Stores car inventory data.
+4.JSON – Stores car data.

-Fetch API – Retrieves car data dynamically.
+5.Fetch API – Retrieves car data .